 Try using a mix of wood tones and begin to incorporate pieces with both curved and straight lines to add a unique sense of texture to the bathroom.'

-Metro tiles aren't a modern bathroom idea - in fact metro tiles have been around for decades, but you could try a more modern approach by opting for grey or coloured tiles, as this grey bathroom achieves.
+Metro tiles aren't a new modern bathroom idea - in fact, metro tiles have been around for decades, but you could try a more modern approach by opting for grey or colored tiles, as this grey bathroom achieves.

 33. Introduce a modern bathroom wallpaper